NemoOudeis/gradually-typing-ruby/slides/Gradually Typing Ruby.md

 <!--
 Or I have to jump up and down the call stack to understand what states I can rule out - to reduce the mental load.

-Note that none of this is a stab at developers who came before me.
+I'm not blaming the developers who came before me.
 I am certain that everybody had the best intentions writing the code and that they made the best choices they could at the time.
 Code just has a tendency to sparwl and overgrowth and entangle until it becomes unmanagable.
 Especially at the low level.
 -->

 ---